hyperoslo/SwiftPackage/README.md

 # SwiftPackage

 **SwiftPackage** is a template to create Swift frameworks.
-It creates basic folder structure and the project with shared framework and test targets for iOS and OSX.
+It has a basic folder structure and the project with shared framework and test targets for iOS and OSX.
 It also includes the necessary metadata files to make it [CocoaPods](http://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage)